tarantool/doc/sphinx/reference/reference_lua/socket.rst

     If the fd parameter is nil, then there will be a sleep until the timeout.
     If the timeout parameter is nil or unspecified, then timeout is infinite.

-    :return: Activity that occurred ('R' or 'W' or 'RW' or 1 or 2 or 3).
+    Ordinarily the return value is the activity that occurred ('R' or 'W' or 'RW' or 1 or 2 or 3).
     If the timeout period goes by without any reading or writing, the return is an error = ETIMEDOUT.